 Echinacea's multiple applications

 To ensure the quality of products, it is important to have reliable and practical analytical methods for the determination of phenolic acids in complex natural matrices.
-It is also a necessary step to clearly identify the different species of Echinacea to distinguish the efficacy of the different plants and their parts for a proper therapeutic usage.
+It is also a necessary step to clearly identify the different species of echinacea to distinguish the efficacy of the different plants and their parts for a proper usage.